 Argentina's new No.1 Martinez set for Copa America showdown against Suarez and Cavani

-The Aston Villa goalkeeper had held, prior to his Argentina debut against Chile on June 3, the curious distinction of never having played a competitive professional game in his home nation.
+Prior to his Argentina debut against Chile on June 3, the Aston Villa goalkeeper had held the curious distinction of never having played a competitive professional game in his home nation.

 He was just 18 when he left boyhood club Independiente for Arsenal, meaning that clash in Santiago del Estero was his first taste of action in Argentina.
 And in the second World Cup qualifier, Colombia defender Yerry Mina made sure that he left his mark on the shot-stopper.